natehouk/flow-ai-hackathon-2023/README.md

 OPENAI_API_KEY=<openai-api-key>
 ```

-# How to run in Docker
+# How to Run in Docker

 Run the following command:
 ```
 $ docker-compose up -d
 ```

-# How to build manually
+# How to Build Manually

 Run the following commands:
 ```